A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Introduction

 \section{Introduction}

-Strong feasibility of primal and dual problems is a standard regularity condition in convex optimization \cite{rockafellar}\footnote{Strong feasibility is the same as strict feasibility in the literature.}.
-Once this condition is satisfied, powerful algorithms such as interior-point algorithms and the ellipsoid algorithm can be applied to solve them efficiently, at least in theory.
-On the other hand, if a problem at hand does not satisfy this condition, it can be much harder to solve.
-Due to the advance of techniques of optimization modelling, there are many problems which do not satisfy primal-dual strong feasibility by nature.
+{ Strong feasibility of primal and dual problems is a standard regularity condition in convex optimization, e.g., \cite{Luo97dualityresults}, \cite[Chapter~3]{Renegar_book_2001}.} Once this condition is satisfied, powerful algorithms such as interior-point algorithms and the ellipsoid algorithm can be applied to solve them efficiently, at least in theory.
+On the other hand, if a problem at hand does not satisfy this condition, it can be much harder to solve. {For instance, the problem may have a positive duality gap.} Due to the advance of techniques of optimization modelling, there are many problems which do not satisfy primal-dual strong feasibility by nature.

+{A first attempt to apply interior-point algorithms to such problems would be to perturb the problem to recover strong feasibility at both sides, i.e., ``regularization.''
+But it is not clear how this perturbation affects the optimal value.
+In this paper, we focus on semidefinite programs (SDP) and conduct an asymptotic analysis of the optimal value function when the problem is perturbed slightly to recover primal-dual strong feasibility.
+The analysis is general enough to be applicable to any { ill-behaved} problems without assuming constraint qualifications, and has interesting implications to the convergence theory of interior-point algorithms.}

+{ It is known that every SDP falls into one of the four statuses: strongly feasible, weakly feasible, weakly infeasible and strongly infeasible, e.g., \cite{Luo96dualityand}.} { Difficult} situations like positive duality gap may occur when the problem is either weakly feasible or weakly infeasible. {We may call such problems ``singular.''}

-A standard method to deal with such nasty problems in semidefinite programming (SDP) and general convex programming is facial reduction \cite{borwein_facial_1981,Borwein1981495,csw13,DW17,Ramana95anexact,ramana_strong_1997,sturm_error_2000,WM13,sremac2017complete}.
-This approach recovers strong feasibility by finding the minimal face of the feasible region, but its implementation is subtle and not easy, being vulnerable to rounding errors.
-Nevertheless, it is worth mentioning that are several recent works focused on implementational issues regarding facial reduction \cite{PP17,PFA17,Fr16,YPT17}.
+{ A standard method to deal with singular problems in semidefinite programming and general conic convex programming is facial reduction \cite{borwein_facial_1981,Borwein1981495,csw13,DW17,sturm_error_2000,WM13,LP17,sremac2017complete}.} This approach recovers strong feasibility by finding the minimal face containing the feasible region. { While many of the earlier papers on facial reduction focused on weakly feasible problems, it is relatively recent that weak infeasibility is analyzed in this context \cite{lourenco_muramatsu_tsuchiya, LP17,GoodPataki2017}.
+Along this line of developments, the paper \cite{LMT21} showed that any SDP can be solved completely just by calling an interior-point oracle polynomially many times by using facial reduction, where the interior-point oracle is an idealized interior-point algorithm which returns a primal-dual optimal solutions given a primal-dual strongly feasible SDP.
+In the context of SDPs with positive duality gaps, Ramana developed an extended Lagrangian dual SDP for which strong duality always holds \cite{Ramana95anexact}.
+Later it was shown in \cite{ramana_strong_1997} this dual problem is strongly related to facial reduction, see also \cite{pataki_strong_2013}.}

+Implementation of a facial reduction algorithm is subtle and not easy, being vulnerable to rounding errors.
+Nevertheless, it is worth mentioning that there are several recent works focused on practical issues regarding facial reduction or on heuristics based on facial reduction \cite{PP17,PFA17,Fr16,YPT17}.